JacopoBrunetti/ThesisDataBook/README.md

 # ThesisDataBook

-In this repository you will find the files used in my Master Thesis.
+In this repository you will find the files used in my Master Thesis Project.
+The project is titled _Semantic Multidimensional Modeling in Monolith:handling aggregated data through ontology_.

 It includes:
 - Ontology file → Ontology.owl